Skip to main content

 • It has not been altered or updated after being archived

-• It is organized and stored in a dedicated area or areas clearly identified as being archived
+• It is organized and stored in a dedicated area clearly identified as archived

 If any one of these conditions is not met, the content must meet accessibility standards.
 That means: